Rapptz/discord.py/docs/api.rst

         The user is a system user (i.e. represents Discord officially).
     .. attribute:: has_unread_urgent_messages

-        The user has an unready system message.
+        The user has an unread system message.
     .. attribute:: bug_hunter_level_2

         The user is a Bug Hunter Level 2.